HSF/hsf.github.io/organization/_posts/2023/2023-06-08-coordination.md

 ### Software Tools and Packaging

 - Hope to have Adam Stewart, the person who maintains Python package packaging in Spack, come to CERN in September and give a talk.
-He is starting a postdoc at Techical Univerity of Munich.
+He is starting a postdoc at Technical University of Munich.

 ### Detector Simulation